Learn about free on-demand learning

 The best care starts with the best information

 Medical coding entails the assigning and cataloging of numeric codes to relevant medical data.
 The diagnosis and procedural codes serve as a universal medical language along with relevant medical information about a patient for reimbursement.
 To properly code for a patient encounter, it is important to understand the guidelines for the Current Procedural Terminology (CPT) and the International Statistical Classification of Diseases (ICD) systems.

 See guidelines for each section of coding for a patient encounter.

-Stay on track with the transition to ICD-10.
 Find key information on ICD-10 coding guidelines and conventions, structural differences, and implementation.

 Find information on the general principles of coding evaluation and management guidelines on documentation; understand the difference between the 1995 and 1997 E/M guidelines, and download E/M templates.

 Learn about CPT coding guidelines for billing procedures performed in the rheumatology practice along with the correct coding for modifiers.